husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/7-path-planning.md

 -   `drive_controller_node` - `tf` publisher for transformation of robot
     relative to starting point

+-   `rplidarNode` - driver for rpLidar laser scanner

-Or instead ot these two, `Gazebo`:
+Or instead ot these three, `Gazebo`:

 -   `roslaunch rosbot_gazebo maze_world.launch`

 And:

 -   `static_transform_publisher` - `tf` publisher for transformation of
     laser scanner relative to robot

--   `rplidarNode` - driver for rpLidar laser scanner

 -   `slam_gmapping` - map building node